-Boomers are much less likely to let points expire or give rewards away
+Millennials are most likely to earn, lose or donate their credit rewards, a TD Bank survey finds.
+Boomers are much less likely to let rewards expire or give away their points.

 In the plus column, 7 in 8 millennials (87 percent) reported owning at least one rewards card, versus 85 percent for baby boomers (age 55 and older) and 80 percent among Generation X (age 35-54).

 See related:Millennials reap latest perks in credit card rewards wars, New Uber rewards card is the latest to target millennials, Millennials strongly prefer cards, What millennials can teach us about credit

 But millennials (age 18-34) are far more prone to losing their rewards, with 30 percent saying they have had rewards expire before they could use them.
 That’s more than three times the loss of baby boomers, of whom only 8 percent reported they’d let rewards expire.
 Gen X respondents fell between the two age groups at 19 percent.